 7.10.The Officers and members of the Executive Committee shall be elected by majority vote at the Annual Meeting, as provided in paragraphs 7.1 and 7.13.

-7.11.There shall be a Membership Committee, a Nominating Committee, and such other committees as the Executive Committee shall deem appropriate.
+7.11.There shall be a Membership Committee, a Nominating Committee, a Building and Grounds committee, and such other committees as the Executive Committee shall deem appropriate.

 7.12.The Membership Committee shall be composed of not fewer than five members.
 The Committee shall act on nominations for membership in the Association and shall present a membership report listing all membership changes at each regular meeting.

 7.13.The Nominating Committee shall be composed of not fewer than five members, one, and only one, of whom shall be a member of the Executive Committee.
 No officer may be a member of the Nominating Committee.
 After consultation with the President, the Nominating Committee shall prepare a slate of Officers and Executive Committee members that shall be included in the notice to the membership for the Preliminary Meeting.
 Further nominations may be made only by a petition signed by twenty voting members of the Association, which includes the consent of the person so nominated, that is received by the Secretary no later than August 1.
 The Secretary shall post the petitions at the clubhouse and shall include in the notice to the membership of the Annual Meeting the slate nominated by the Nominating Committee and any petitions received by August 1.

 7.14 The Building and Grounds Committee is responsible for identifying and making recommendations to the executive committee for construction, maintenance, and repair work on the CHLA property.

 8.1.
 There shall be two regular meetings of the Association, both held at the Association's Clubhouse.